Embed SVG Google Font

 - Gain valuable experience coaching and moderating clubs and activities.

-- Access the Xavier network and gain valuable career development opportunities through campus affinity groups, like the Xavier Bar Association and Xavier Business Council.
+- Access the Xavier network and gain valuable career development opportunities through campus affinity groups.

 - Lead retreats and international and domestic service trips in places like Mexico, Tennessee, South Dakota, and more.